-- 2.3 Benchmark Year: - For patented drug products first sold in Canada more than three years prior to the forecast year, the benchmark year is the calendar year three years preceding the forecast year.
-For example, for 2009 the corresponding benchmark year is 2006. - For patented drug products first sold three years or less prior to the forecast year, the benchmark year is the year in which the patented drug product was first sold in Canada. - 2.4 Benchmark Prices: - For patented drug products first sold three years or less prior to the forecast year, the national and market-specific benchmark prices of the patented drug product are, respectively, its National Average Transaction Price and Market-Specific Average Transaction Prices in the introductory period based on the patentee's Form 2, Block 4 submission, or if those prices appear to be excessive, the Maximum Average Potential Price. - For patented drug products first sold in Canada more than three years prior to the forecast year, the national and market-specific benchmark prices of the patented drug product are, respectively, its National Average Transaction Price and Market-Specific Average Transaction Prices in the benchmark year based on the patentee's Form 2, Block 4 submission, or if those prices appear to be excessive, the Non-Excessive Average Price.
+2.3 Benchmark Year:

+For patented drug products first sold in Canada more than three years prior to the forecast year, the benchmark year is the calendar year three years preceding the forecast year.
+For example, for 2009 the corresponding benchmark year is 2006.

+For patented drug products first sold three years or less prior to the forecast year, the benchmark year is the year in which the patented drug product was first sold in Canada.

+2.4 Benchmark Prices:

+For patented drug products first sold three years or less prior to the forecast year, the national and market-specific benchmark prices of the patented drug product are, respectively, its National Average Transaction Price and Market-Specific

+Average Transaction Prices in the introductory period based on the patentee's Form 2, Block 4 submission, or if those prices appear to be excessive, the Maximum Average Potential Price.

+For patented drug products first sold in Canada more than three years prior to the forecast year, the national and market-specific benchmark prices of the patented drug product are, respectively, its National Average Transaction Price and Market-Specific Average Transaction Prices in the benchmark year based on the patentee's Form 2, Block 4 submission, or if those prices appear to be excessive, the Non-Excessive Average Price.

-2.5 Base CPI:
+2.5^{xii} Base CPI:

-Calculated as the annual average of the monthly increases in the CPI, as published by Statistics Canada, for the benchmark year.
+Calculated as the annual average of the monthly increases in the CPI, as published by Statistics Canada, two years previous to the benchmark year.
 The base CPI figures are calculated annually by the PMPRB.

-2.6 Forecast CPI:
+For example, a 2010 base CPI will be used for the benchmark year of 2012.

+2.6^{xiii} Actual Lagged CPI:

-The forecast CPI for the forecast year is based on the previous year's actual CPI published by Statistics Canada adjusted for the latest annual inflation projections by the federal Department of Finance.
-The forecast CPI is also published annually in the PMPRB's April NEWSletter.
+The actual lagged CPI used for the forecast year is based on the latest actual CPI published by Statistics Canada adjusted for the latest annual actual inflation also published by Statistics Canada.
+The actual lagged CPI is also published annually in the PMPRB's January NEWSletter.
+There is a lag between the year of the actual CPI used and the year it is applied to.
+For example, the actual lagged CPI used for the forecast year of 2015 is the actual 2013 CPI published by Statistics Canada in January 2014.

-2.7 CPI-Adjustment Factor:
+2.7^{xiv} CPI-Adjustment Factor:

-The forecast CPI divided by the base CPI, rounded to three decimal places.
+The actual lagged CPI divided by the base CPI, rounded to three decimal places.